wcDogg/windows/windows-11-pro-openSSH.md

 ## Confirm user and machine names

-In the following steps you be using `username@servername`.
-For a single user on a single PC, this is your Windows account username and your PC's name.
+In the following steps, use `username@servername`.
+For a single user on a single PC, this is your Windows account username and your PC's name - wcd@wcdPC.
 You can use these to confirm:

 ```
 $env:USERNAME